Advice on creating effective forms

 For information on how to create forms from the ground-up, see: How to Create online forms: The basics

 One of the most important pieces of advice for creating forms is to ask only for the information you need.
 For example, forms may ask respondents for a physical address when there is no plan to send snail mail or visit that person.
-No one enjoys filling out forms, and the longer the form, the greater the chances that users will decide against filling out a form.
-To maximize a form's usage, they should be as lean as possible.
+No one enjoys filling out forms, and the longer the form, the greater the chances that users will decide against filling it out.
+To maximize a form's usage, it should be as lean as possible.

 The Select field is used to create a drop-down of multiple options, of which you can select one.
 Since this obscures the options until clicked, it's a good way to keep your form compact.

 The Radio Buttons are used to create a list of options, of which you can select only one.
 All the options will appear, so it's best to use this where there are only a few options to keep forms from getting too long.

 Checkboxes are used to create a list of options, of which you may select multiple.
 Only use this if you are sure you want people to be able to choose possibly all options you have listed.